project-akri/akri/docs/extensibility.md

 ## The mythical Loch Ness resource
 To demonstrate how new protocols can be added, we will create a protocol to discover Nessie, a mythical Loch Ness monster that lives at a specific url.

+For reference, we have created a [nessie branch](https://github.com/deislabs/akri/tree/nessie) with the implementation defined below.

 ### Container Registry Setup
 Any docker-compatible container registry should work (dockerhub, Github Container Registry, Azure Container Registry, etc).